 - 120 gsm Munken paper — Hello watercolor and Tombow markers!
 I never knew what a page without ghosting looked like until I got my first Nuuna.
 But, with that being said, I did have a problem with the newer notebooks (I touch on this below and give you the best fix).

-- 3.5mm dot spacing — while everyone else is using 5mm dot spacing, Nuuna decided to bend the rules.
+- 3.5mm dot grid spacing — while everyone else is using 5mm dot spacing, Nuuna decided to bend the rules.
 The dot grid paper looks very different from other brands because of the much smaller dot grid, and it’s a little strange to get used to at first.
-But after using Nuuna for an entire year of bullet journaling, I’m not sure I want the larger spacing.
+But after using Nuuna for multiple years of bullet journaling, I’m not sure I want the larger spacing.
 (Update 9/19: I tried larger spacing again and lasted roughly 3 months.
 I’m making my way back to my trust Nuuna in October of 2019).

 - Minimalistic — there are no fancy gizmos or gadgets in these journals.
 It wasn’t until recently that they started numbering their pages.
-There are no pen loops, ribbon bookmarks, elastic closures, or back pockets.
+There are no pen loops, built in index pages, ribbon bookmarks, elastic closures, or back pockets.
 I have come to appreciate the simplicity and more bare-bones structure of these notebooks.

 - If you want the bright white high-quality paper that Nuuna offers, but still want the gizmos and gadgets, I have a solution!
 If you reach out to CocoaPaper on Etsy, they can create a journal cover that fits the Nuuna, has all the fancy extras, and can be customized to your liking.